CheesecakeTV/SwiftGUI-Docs/03 Advanced tutorials/Threads and advanced events.md

 # Multithreading in SwiftGUI
-Usually, the window blocks the script-execution in the event-loop, until an event occurs.
+Usually, the window blocks the main (thread) script-execution in the event-loop, until an event occurs.

-Using threading, you can execute code while the window is waiting for its next event.
-You can even throw your own events.
+Using threading, you can execute code while the window is waiting for its next event and throw your own events.

 This tutorial covers all you need to know to run background-threads properly.

 # Basic "rules"
-Less rules, more guidelines.
+Not exactly rules, but rather guidelines.
-You should folow them until you are experienced though.
+Follow them to cause the least amount of strange bugs.

 Create and start the threads **after** the window-creation, **before** entering the event-loop:
 ```py